Guiomar

-Guiomar is both a name and a surname found in France, Spain and Portugal.
-It originated in the north of France during Medieval times, from the fictional character Guiomar, which is found in the Arthurian legends.
+Guiomar is both a name and a surname found in France, Spain, Portugal, Brazil and Macao.
+It originated in the north of France during medieval times, from the fictional character Guiomar, which is found in the Arthurian legends.
 This name could derive from uuiu (cf. gwiw) which means worthy in Old Breton and marc'h (cf. marc'h) which means horse in Breton.

 Notable people with the name include: